 Did you know that the Conservation District provides the opportunity for Fulton County residents to have their drinking water tested for bacteria and other contaminants?
 The Conservation District sends water samples to a certified lab in Chambersburg on the first Wednesday of each month.
 To have your water tested:

 1. Pick-up a sample bottle: You can pick-up your sample bottle during normal business hours (8a.m.-4p.m.) at the Conservation District Office, located at 216 N. 2nd Street in McConnellsburg.
-The cost of the sample bottle varies depending upon the tests you’d like performed and payment is due the day you pick up the bottle(s).
+The cost of the sample bottle varies depending upon the tests you’d like performed (scroll down for list of tests) and payment is due the day you pick up the bottle(s).
 You will also receive a form that needs to be completed and sent with the sample.

 It is recommended that anyone utilizing a well or spring should have their water tested for total coliform every year.
 Other tests can be performed depending on specific problems or concerns (see table below).

 2. Collect your sample: In the morning on the first Wednesday of the month, collect a sample of your water from your kitchen sink (or other water source of concern) and place the sample in your refrigerator until you are ready to drop your sample off.
 Fill out the form provided.